-Level 3 – You paddle out the back and ride unbroken waves successfully most of the time.
-You might be able to perform some basic moves like cutbacks or little floaters on whitewater sections.
-You are likely to be a late starter to surfing or someone who hasn’t surfed regularly enough to nail the core skills yet.
+Level 3: Intermediate – You are consistently turning and riding across unbroken waves and you catch nearly everything you go for.
+You can perform some basic moves like cutbacks or little floaters on whitewater sections but you are aware your fundamentals need some work and you sometimes struggle to generate speed and you also find late takeoffs and steeper waves challenging.
+You might be a late starter to surfing or someone who hasn’t surfed regularly enough to nail the core skills yet.

 Services available to you: